 Idiot Ball: Lelouch joking to Euphemia about being able to make her murder all the Japanese.
 Given the way the sequence is Dude, Not Funny!, awkwardly drawn out, and begging the question "why are you saying all this?", it was rather obviously just a setup for an incoming plot twist.

 Informed Ability: Lelouch's skill at playing chess — the game, as opposed to his The Chessmaster status.
-We see him playing chess about five times, twice he wins.
+We see him playing chess about four times, twice he wins.
+To be fair, he didn't actually lose the other two, and they were against fellow chessmaster Schneizel and a mind reader.

 Also Tohdoh's military skill.
 Battles led directly by him do not go so well.
 However, he does justify the apparent disparity by saying that his reputation is largely hype (it is also possible that he was a master of pre-Knightmare era tactics, but failed to adapt to the realities of Lensman Arms Race).
 Xingke at least makes good on the hype surrounding him.